 How do I get these insights too?

-Like the apps in the App Store, there are so many options available, but few always stand out from the rest.
+As the apps in the App Store, there are so many options available, but few always stand out from the rest.
 We’ve taken it upon ourselves to crowdsource, curate, and brainstorm all of the best, dashboards and BI tools in the web.

 Some tools will help you explore and visualize this data.
 They belong in the Business Intelligence category but can vary from Analytics to Reporting tools and Dashboards.
 In the list below, you will find the tools of these two types.